chauhanssaksham/year-diary-react/Roadmap.md

 	* Use docker?
 To host the running website on AWS or Heroku

 ### The Requirements for Release 2.0:
-For this release, my main focus will be to make this app more UI powerful, so my main focus will be on the front-end UI, security checks, and making the website mobile-friendly, and to pretty up things.
+For this release, my main focus will be to make this app more UI powerful, so my main focus will be on the front-end UI, security checks, and to pretty up things.
 Use Javascript libraries or React to create year navigation, etc. etc.

 #### Basic requirements for Release 2.0:
 * A beautiful home-page, when the user isn't logged in.
 Should show sign-up and sign-in options.
 Should resemble the cover of a physical year diary.